Commenced 10-25-05

 If I didn't enjoy dancing, I wouldn't do it.
 During my last quarter century of active

-whole being.
-The rhythm of the music encourages my whole body, especially my feet, to
+my whole being.
+The rhythm of the music encourages my whole body, especially my feet,

-move with the rhythm.
-And I enjoy the physical sensations of movement as muscles flex and
+to move with the rhythm.
+And I enjoy the physical sensations of movement as muscles flex

-bones glide in their sockets, which I call the "aesthetics of motion."
-Apart from the feminine
+and bones glide in their sockets, which I call the "aesthetics of motion."
+Apart from the

-companionship -- I cannot visualize dancing with a male partner -- I enjoy touching, even
+feminine companionship -- I cannot visualize dancing with a male partner -- I enjoy

-the limited contact of her hand in mine and my other hand on her back, since my fingers
+touching, even the limited contact of her hand in mine and my other hand on her back,

 Ballroom dancing is just you and your partner, traditionally with the man leading